Leo Baeck Leadership Corps / Scholarship to Israel

 - Prepare and implement, in consultation with the Youth Director, a program of activity in their area of leadership study during the year following their return to Beth Emet.

 - Write a personal reflection upon the conclusion of their service experience at Beth Emet.

 What is the application process?
 When is the application deadline?

-All applicants to the Leo Baeck Scholarship must first complete the NFTY-EIE application process.
-After submitting the EIE application to NFTY, Beth Emet members must download, complete, and return the Leo Baeck Leadership Corps application packet:
+All applicants to the Leo Baeck Scholarship must first complete the Heller High application process.
+After submitting the Heller High application to URJ, Beth Emet members must download, complete, and return the Leo Baeck Leadership Corps application packet:

 Download LBLC General Information

 Interested students must submit a fully completed application.
 Applications which are incomplete, hard to read, late, or completed by anyone other than the applicant will not be advanced to the interview stage.